docker-rpm-builder/docker-rpm-builder/README.md

 URL-based source/patch downloading, shell spawning on build failure, signing, and always updating the remote images are all supported scenarios.

+See [example/from_dir]() for a full example of building with a spectemplate from a directory.

 ## Spectemplates

 The spectemplate approach prevents you from editing the .spec file (or creating a new one) for each build; inside your .spectemplate, just define